sequenceplanner/scene_manipulation_service/README.md

 The path of this folder, i.e. where the scenario is loaded from, should be specified when launching the scene manipulation service with the `scenario_path` parameter.
 There are two options here for convenience.
 If one wishes not to manipulate the frames manually by adding, changing or removing `.json` files, the more convenient option is to install the scenario directiory when building the package and using `FindPackageShare` to locate the scenario folder.
 Otherwise, it is more convenient to specify the absolute path to such a scenario folder.
 Look at the `sms_example.launch.py` in the `scene_manipulation_bringup` package for examples.

 The scene manipulation service node can also be launched without a provided `scenario_path` parameter.
-Then the `load_scenario` service can be used to forward such a path and point to a folder during runtime.
+Then the `load_scenario` service can be used to forward such a path and point to a folder during runtime, using the `LoadScenario` service message.
 This can also be used to re-load or change the scenario during runtime, though cases where that is needed are rare.

 ## Looking up transforms

 As the scene manipulation service node maintains its own buffer, it is easy to lookup relationships between frames stored in that buffer.
 This is offered with the `lookup_transform` service using the `LookupTransform` service message.
 Asking for all transforms currently maintained in the local buffer is possible through the `get_all_transforms` service using the `GetAllTransforms` service message.

-## Scene manipulation
+## Scene manipulation service

+The scene manipulation service allows removing, adding, updating and cloning frames in a scenario.
+It is done throught the `manipulate_scene` service using the `ManipulateScene` service message.
+The flowchart below depicts how the manipulation is performed and what can happen.

 ![Alt text](/description/sms_chart.png "")